Nara Deer Park: The Religion of Bambi Love

 Where are the deers in Nara?

 Even though you might come across some deer in the streets of Nara (there are even traffic signs warning the drivers), your best guess is to head straight to Nara Koen or Nara Deer Park.
 Established in 1880, this large city park in central Nara is one of the oldest parks in Japan.
-It is also home to important temples such as Todai-ji, Kofuku-ji, Kasuga-taisha, as well as Nara National Museum.
+It is also home to important temples such as Todai-ji, Kofuku-ji, Kasuga-taisha, as well as the Nara National Museum.

 What do you feed deer in Nara?